Grapedia/grapedia/docs/workflows.rst

   This Samplesheet is used by BRAKER3 and Aegis.
 For Aegis, the order of the lines is important.
 For example, in this example, viridiplantae will be most important as eudicotyledones_orthoDB.
 So order the proteins according to their importance here.

 **data/RNAseq_data** : contains all the RNAseq data for transcriptome assembly.
 Contains also the RNAseq_samplesheet.
-If FASTQ, the fastq file must be in the right folder, if SRA, the workflow will download the SRA file and convert it to fastq.gz file.
+If data is a FASTQ file, the fastq file must be in the right folder, if SRA, the workflow will download the SRA file and convert it to fastq.gz file.

           Example of RNAseq_samplesheet :